sbezo/linux-network-lab-2025/README.md

 The goal of this lab is to build, test and document IPSec with IKEv2, VTI, RSA and BGP on FRR + LibreSwan.
-You can get fully functional lab in 4 easy copy-paste steps and can start play.
+You can get fully functional lab in 4 easy copy-paste steps and you can start play.
 The only prerequisite is docker.